espnet/espnet/doc/espnet2_training_option.md

 - --batch-count bin
 - --batch-count frame

 For now, ESPnet2 supports only `seq` mode.
-Do as following to change the batch-size.
+The batch-size can be changed as follows:

 ```bash
 # Change both of the batch_size for training and validation